AGency-bot/gielda/README.md

 # gielda
-LangChain agent for stock order scraping
+LangChain agent for analyzing and scraping stock orders intelligently